-The per piece charge applies to each copy and each firm bundle in the mailing.
+[6-7-10] The per piece charge applies to each copy and each firm bundle in the mailing.
 Outside-County piece prices are based on the shape of the mailpiece (letter, flat, or parcel); the characteristics of the mailpiece (machinable or nonmachinable, see 18.4aa and 18.4ab); the application of a barcode; and the bundle presort level.
 Firm bundles and carrier route pieces pay separate piece prices that do not vary based on these criteria.
 For pieces properly prepared loose in trays, the price is based on the tray presort level.
 Apply piece prices for Outside-County mail as follows:

-a.
-Letters.

-- 1. Apply the "Letters-Barcoded" prices to pieces that meet all of the standards for automation letters in 201.3.0 and include a barcode. - Apply the "Letters-Nonbarcoded" prices to pieces that meet the standards for all letters in 201 but do not include a barcode.
-Apply these prices also to pieces that are barcoded but do not meet all of the automation letter standards in 201.3.0.

-b.
-Machinable flats.

-- Apply the "Machinable Flats-Barcoded" prices to pieces that meet all of the standards for automation flats in 301.3.0 and include a barcode.
-Apply the 5-digit price also to barcoded pieces prepared under the alternative flats criteria in 26.0 and placed in 5-digit bundles. - 2.
-Apply the "Machinable Flats-Nonbarcoded" prices to pieces that meet all of the standards for automation flats in 301.3.0 but do not include a barcode.

-c.
-Nonmachinable flats.

-- Apply the "Nonmachinable Flats Barcoded" prices to pieces that meet all of the alternative standards for flats in 26.0 and include a barcode.

-Exception: Barcoded pieces prepared under 26.0 and placed in 5-digit bundles pay the "Machinable Flats Barcoded" 5-digit price. - Apply the "Nonmachinable Flats-Nonbarcoded" prices to pieces that meet all of the alternative standards for flats in 26.0 but do not include a barcode.
-Apply these prices also to all nonmachinable flats, whether or not a barcode is used. - d.
+- a.
+Letters. - 1.
+Apply the "Letters-Barcoded" prices to pieces that meet all of the standards for automation letters in 201.3.0 and include a barcode. - 2.
+Apply the "Letters-Nonbarcoded" prices to pieces that meet the standards for all letters in 201 but do not include a barcode.
+Apply these prices also to pieces that are barcoded but do not meet all of the automation letter standards in 201.3.0. - b.
+Machinable flats. - 1.
+Apply the "Machinable Flats-Barcoded" prices to pieces that meet all of the standards for automation flats in 301.3.0 and include a barcode.
+Apply the 5-digit price also to barcoded pieces prepared under the alternative flats criteria in 26.0 and placed in 5-digit bundles. - Apply the "Machinable Flats-Nonbarcoded" prices to pieces that meet all of the standards for automation flats in 301.3.0 but do not include a barcode. - c.
+Nonmachinable flats. - Apply the "Nonmachinable Flats-Barcoded" prices to pieces that meet all of the alternative standards for flats in 26.0 and include a barcode.
+Exception: Barcoded pieces prepared under 26.0 and placed in 5-digit bundles pay the "Machinable Flats-Barcoded" 5-digit price.
+Effective October 3, 2010, "nonmachinable" barcoded flats claiming the machinable flats-barcoded 5-digit price must meet the deflection standards in 301.1.0. - Apply the "Machinable Flats-Nonbarcoded" prices to pieces that meet all of the standards for automation flats in 201.3.0 but do not include a barcode.

+d.
 Parcels.
 Apply the "Parcels" prices to all parcels, whether or not a barcode is used.